kavin-soni/Analytics/README.md

 The essence of analytics lies in transforming seemingly inexplicable numbers, secluded in enigmatic csv sheets into actionable insights.
 The prowess of data science allows us to make data-driven business decisions.
 With the amount of data in our possession today, we are at a turning point in driving businesses capabilities.

-(_Please click try again to open the notebook directly if the link does not work_)
+(_Please click try again or open the notebook directly if the link does not work_)

 Also, chek out my Tableau public profile. (__[Click here](https://public.tableau.com/profile/kavin.soni#!/)__)